TELNET and SSH in Cisco devices

 We can take access to a cisco router or switch either through a console cable or taking remote access through well known protocols Telnet or ssh (Secure Shell).
 Telnet and ssh are both application layer protocols used to take remote access and manage a device.
+1. Telnet: As stated, Telnet is an application layer protocol which uses TCP port number 23, used to take remote access of a device.
+Features –

 - It doesn’t support authentication.